 A Graduate Teaching Assistant (GTA) has completed at least 30 credits toward a doctoral degree.
-A GTA may perform primary teaching duties of instructing methods computer lab sections and leading discussion sections that are components of a faculty-led course.
 A GTA may perform primary teaching duties with full responsibility for her or his own undergraduate course.
 The Graduate Council as required by Florida Law has set English proficiency standards in order for an international student to be appointed as a GTA.
 The GTA FTE ranges between .25 and .5 FTE.
 The number of students and other indicators of workload rise with FTE.